WurthElektronik/FeatherWings/CalypsoWiFiFeatherWing/lib/WE_CalypsoFeatherWing/examples/azure/README.md

 ![Recent Sources dialog box](assets/recent-connections.png)

-And the simple select the database
+Then simply select the database.

 ![Excel database worksheet](assets/excel-chose-database.png)

-For more information, please check [Connect Excel to a database in Azure SQL Database or Azure SQL Managed Instance, and create a report](https://docs.microsoft.com/en-us/azure/azure-sql/database/connect-excel) article from microsoft documentation.
+For more information, please check [Connect Excel to a database in Azure SQL Database or Azure SQL Managed Instance, and create a report](https://docs.microsoft.com/en-us/azure/azure-sql/database/connect-excel) article from Microsoft Documentation.